 Risk-Based Capital ("RBC") guidelines promulgated by the NAIC are applicable to RGA Reinsurance and RCM, and identify minimum capital requirements based upon business levels and asset mix.
 RGA Reinsurance and RCM maintain capital levels in excess of the amounts required by the applicable guidelines.
 Timberlake Re, Parkway Re, Rockwood Re and Castlewood Re's capital requirements are determined solely by their licensing orders issued by their states of domicile.
 Pursuant to its licensing order issued by the South Carolina Department of Insurance, Timberlake Re only calculates RBC as a means of demonstrating its ability to pay principal and interest on its surplus note issued to Timberlake Financial.
 It is not otherwise subject to the RBC guidelines.
 Similarly, Parkway Re, Rockwood Re and Castlewood Re are not subject to the requirements of the NAIC's RBC guidelines.
 Regulations in international jurisdictions also require certain minimum capital levels, and subject the companies operating there to oversight by the applicable regulatory bodies.
-RGA's subsidiaries meet the minimum capital requirements in their respective jurisdictions, except for Timberlake Re.
-See Note 14 - "Collateral Finance Facility" in the Notes to Consolidated Financial Statements for additional information.
-The Company cannot predict the effect that any proposed or future legislation or rule making in the countries in which it operates may have on the financial condition or operations of the Company or its subsidiaries.
+RGA's subsidiaries meet the minimum capital requirements in their respective jurisdictions.
+The Company cannot predict the effect that any proposed or future legislation or rulemaking in the countries in which it operates may have on the financial condition or operations of the Company or its subsidiaries.